- Categories:

 Given that the SNOWFLAKE.CORE.NULL_COUNT system metric returns the total number of NULL values in a particular column, the following returns

-Given that the SNOWFLAKE.CORE.BLANK_COUNT system metric returns the count of how many values in a column are blank, the following returns
+Given that the SNOWFLAKE.CORE.DUPLICATE_COUNT system metric returns the count of duplicate values, the following returns